containers/buildah/docs/buildah-pull.md

 If an image needs to be pulled from the registry, suppress progress output.

+**--policy**=**always**|**missing**|**never**

+Pull image policy.
+The default is **missing**.

+- **missing**: attempt to pull the latest image from the registries listed in registries.conf if a local image does not exist.
+Raise an error if the image is not in any listed registry and is not present locally.
+- **always**: Pull the image from the first registry it is found in as listed in  registries.conf.
+Raise an error if not found in the registries, even if the image is present locally.
+- **never**: do not pull the image from the registry, use only the local version.
+Raise an error if the image is not present locally.

 **--remove-signatures**

 Don't copy signatures when pulling images.